 The trust you foster within the organization is one of the cornerstones of what you do.
 When dealing with sensitive information, maintain the utmost level of secrecy.
 Respecting the confidentiality of internal matters protects the organization’s integrity and strengthens your reputation as a valued counsel.

 Consider using board portals to increase your effectiveness as an advisory board member.
 These secure digital systems simplify communication, allow simple access to meeting materials, and protect sensitive data.
-In turn, iDeals Board provides a set of features that bring transparency and security to your business.
+In turn, Ideals Board provides a set of features that bring transparency and security to your business.

 How to create and manage a successful advisory board